apankrat/notes/intrusive-containers/readme-v2.md

 [macro](linked_list_v2.h#L47)
 that expands into a
 [templated class](linked_list_v2.h#L16)
-instance, creating under the hood two separate `list_item` types unrelated to each other.
+instance, creating under the hood two distinct `list_item` types, one for each field.

 Next, we instantiate two respective lists: